Mohamed Farrah Aidid: Early years

-October 1969 Coup d'état, Imprisonment and Ogaden War
+October 1969 Coup d'état and imprisonment

 In 1969, a few days after the assassination of Somalia's President Abdirashid Ali Sharmarke, a military junta known as the Supreme Revolutionary Council (SRC), led by Major General Mohamed Siad Barre, would take advantage of the disarray and stage a bloodless coup d'état on the democratically elected Somali government.
 At the time Aidid was serving as Lieutenant Colonel in the army with 26th Division in Hargeisa.
 He was also the Head of Operations for the Central and Northern Regions of Somalia.
 After the assassination, he was relieved of his duties and was recalled to Mogadishu to lead the troops guarding the burial of the deceased President.
 By November 1969, he had quickly fallen under suspicion by high ranking members of the Supreme Revolutionary Council, including Barre.
-Without trial, he was subsequently detained in Mandhera Prison along with Colonel Abdullahi Yusuf Ahmed for nearly six years.
-Both Colonel Aidid and Yusuf were widely regarded to be politically ambitious officers, and potential figureheads in a future coup attempt.
+Without trial, he was subsequently detained in Mandera Prison along with Colonel Abdullahi Yusuf Ahmed for nearly six years.
+Aidid and Yusuf were both widely regarded to be politically ambitious officers, and potential figureheads in a future coup attempt.
 Aidid claimed that his imprisonment was a result of encouraging President Barre to transfer power over from the Somali military to civilian technocrats.